flybywiresim/docs/docs/fbw-a32nx/a32nx-api/a32nx-flightdeck-api.md

 |              | CIRCUIT SWITCH ON:17  | 0&#124;1 | R/W        | MSFS VAR         | NOSE T.O.                                                          |

 !!! note "Landing and Taxi lights"
-    The default behaviour of the SIMCONNECT events for landing lights and taxi lights is very weird for the A320 as SIMCONNECT does not really account for 3 landing lights, one of them on the same switch as the taxi light and an independent RWY TURN OFF light.
+    The default behavior of the SIMCONNECT events for landing lights and taxi lights is very weird for the A320 as SIMCONNECT does not really account for 3 landing lights, one of them on the same switch as the taxi light and an independent RWY TURN OFF light.

-    These events often trigger several lights and switches together and it is very hard to specifically map them to single button/switches.
+    These events often trigger several lights and switches together, and it is very hard to specifically map them to single button/switches.

-    One solution we have found to be working is:
+    One solution we have found to be working, is:

     - Landing Lights L
         - Set `LIGHTING_LANDING_2` to 0 (sets the switch to ON)